adamtow/geocuts/docs/English.md

 1. GPS location cannot be retrieved.
 2. Network is offline.
 3. One of you location triggers has an invalid location.
+4. A location trigger’s shortcut had a problem.

 Because Shortcuts does not provide much in the way of error checking, this error will terminate GeoCuts (and Cronios, if it was running in the background).
 GeoCuts will not run in automatic evaluation mode until you clear the error, which you can do simply by opening the application to the GeoCuts Home screen.

 If the error was a result of an invalid location, you must correct the location trigger before you can continue evaluation.

+If GeoCuts crashed because of a problem with the location trigger’s shortcut, you will have to fix the shortcut before continuing.

 ***